Large elaenia: Taxonomy and systematics

 In the mid twentieth century at least one author treated the large elaenia and the yellow-bellied elaenia (E. flavogaster) as conspecific.
-During that period several authors suggested that the Noronha elaenia (E. ridleyana) should be treated as a subspecies of the large elaenia.
+During the period several authors suggested that the Noronha elaenia (E. ridleyana) should be treated as a subspecies of the large elaenia.
 That suggestion did not gain wide acceptance and by the 1990s had been shown to be wrong.

 Description

 The large elaenia is 16.5 to 18 cm long and weighs 20 to 35 g.
 It is a large elaenia with a small crest.
 The sexes have the same plumage.
 Adults have a mostly olive-brown head with a minimal or no white stripe in the middle of the crest.
 Their upperparts are dark grayish olive.
 Their wings are dusky with white tips on the coverts that show as three wing bars.
 Their tail is dusky.
 Their throat is grayish, their breast dark olive-gray, and their belly and undertail undertail coverts yellow.
 Both sexes have a dark brown to gray-brown iris, a black bill with a pale pinkish base to the mandible, and black legs and feet.